 If you have a grievance about a grade, you should first try to speak with your instructor and/or the student ombuds (http://sa.berkeley.edu/ ombuds).
 If that does not resolve your grievance, you may formally appeal.
 The following are grounds for appeal: the application of nonacademic criteria, such as the consideration of race, politics, religion, sex, or other criteria not directly reflective of performance related to course requirements; sexual harassment; or improper academic procedures that unfairly affect your grade.
-Formal procedures may not be activated unless you, the instructor in charge, an ombuds (or any mutually accepted third party), and the department chair have failed to resolve the dispute informally.
-The formal procedure, once initiated, is to be completed at the unit level within 20-working days and at the Senate level within 40working days if both parties are in residence and the University is in regular session (excluding summer session).
+Formal procedures may not be activated unless you (the student) and the instructor in charge have failed to resolve the dispute informally.
+You (the student) may opt to include an ombuds (or any mutually accepted third party) and/or the department chair in assisting in informally resolving the dispute informally.
 The formal process must be initiated within one calendar year from the last day of the semester in which the final grade for the course was posted.
+The formal process, once initiated, is to be completed at the unit level within 20-working days and at the Senate level within 40-working days if both parties are in residence and the University is in regular session (excluding summer session).